CrushedParagon/Schedule/README.txt

 Notice that the events do not need to be in order, and the event names can have spaces in them.

+After running, the program will save copies of the two schedules to WinterSchedule.png and FallSchedule.png to the directory it is running from

 DOWNLOAD INSTRUCTIONS
 ----------------------